 Yes, this is a totally legal and permissible accounting method.
 Generally accepted accounting principles (GAAP) recognizes this method as long as it is within its guidelines.
 SEC (Security Exchange Commission) also recognizes this method.
 Both GAAP and SEC require firms to disclose off-balance-sheet financing items in notes to accounts.

-Generally, a company shows its investment in a partnership as a net figure in the balance sheet.
-If any investor wants to know more about this investment, then he or she could write to the company.
-The company will then need to make available the relevant documents as per its norms.
+Generally, a company shows its investment in a partnership as a net figure on the balance sheet.
+If any investor wants to know more about this investment, then they could write to the company.
+The company will then need to make relevant documents available per its norms.

 So, all the off-balance sheet financing items are legal as long as they are within the GAAP and SEC guidelines.